fsprncnv/fisrv-woocommerce-plugin/readme.txt

 Stable tag: 1.0.0
 Requires PHP: 8.1

-This is the official Fisrv plugin for WooCommerce powered by our Checkout solution.
+This is the official Fiserv plugin for WooCommerce powered by our Checkout solution.

 == Description ==

-Fisrv WooCommerce plugin has been developed in combination with our Checkout solution.
+Fiserv WooCommerce plugin has been developed in combination with our Checkout solution.
 It will allow you quickly and easily start accepting payments (e.g.: credit cards, Google Pay,Apple Pay & more) from your WordPress checkout’s webshop.

 ## What does this plugin do

 ### Features:

-- Accept payments via the Fisrv Checkout solution
+- Accept payments via the Fiserv Checkout solution
 - Wide range of payment methods e.g.: credit cards, Google Pay, Apple Pay & more
 - Allow a payment selection to be performed directly in your checkout’s webshop
 - Customize the style of the payment selection field in your webshop’s checkout.